Sub-fascial Breast Augmentation: A new method of breast augmentation

 Breast augmentation is a way for women to achieve breast fullness and a slight lift.
 It is a very personal choice in terms of size and shape of the breast augmentation that a woman desires.

-During a breast augmentation consultation with a board certified plastic surgeon, there are many factors that will be discussed to give you the desired results such as size and shape of the implants, the location of the surgical incision, and most importantly which plane of tissue the implant will be placed in order to give the best and long lasting aesthetic results.
+During a breast augmentation consultation with a board-certified plastic surgeon, there are many factors that will be discussed to give you the desired results, such as size and shape of the implants, the location of the surgical incision, and most importantly which plane of tissue the implant will be placed in order to give the best and long-lasting aesthetic results.

-A new implant placement was described in 1998 by Dr. Graf who started placing implant below the pectoralis major fascia which is a layer above the muscle that separates the muscle from the glandular tissue.
+A new implant placement was described in 1998 by Dr. Graf who started placing implant below the pectoralis major fascia, which is a layer above the muscle that separates the muscle from the glandular tissue.
 Subfascial implant placement carries many benefits such as preserving breast shape and prevent implant ptosis.
 This happens because the breast ligament attachment to the fascia is preserved and thus the breast shape is maintain over time and implant ptosis is prevented.
-Furthermore, it has less capsular contracture rate compare with subglandular pocket.
+Furthermore, it has a smaller capsular contracture rate compare with subglandular pocket.
 Subfascial pocket provides a natural breast shape and unlike the subpectoral pocket, the subfascial pocket does not have the animation deformity with movement of the arms.
-It is the ideal pocket for most patients accept the extremely thin patients.
+It is the ideal pocket for most patients except the extremely thin patients.